top of page

 I learned to place my own truth and value outside of myself.
 I learned to value someone else's truth, someone else's gifts and someone else's opinion above mine.

+With every major decision or change in my life, I would go to him for confirmation.
 I would not trust my own judgment until I spoke to him and until he confirmed that what I had decided was the right thing to do.
 My father was a gentle and kind man who was often wise in his judgment and advise.
 I believed he genuinely loved me and wanted the best for me within the limits and confines of his own view of an imperfect world.

 My father, like all of us, also had a shadow side.
 He battelled with insecurities and self-judgment, a chronic sense of not enough, and a fear of not being in control.
 This combination made him controlling and manipulative.
 In those moments, I would feel judged, limited in my freedom and not good enough.